-Turmeric roots and their powder are considered holy and a symbol of purity.
-Turmeric Health Benefits range from simple anti-septic to anti-inflammatory, anti-cancer properties.
+Turmeric roots and its powder are considered holy and a symbol of purity.

-Turmeric is one of the important medicinal plants that has been used for many centuries as a condiment for food preparation.
+It is one of the important medicinal plants that has been used for many centuries as a condiment in food and for health and skin care benefits.

-A classical Hindu lady would apply its paste on foot as an indication of holiness on auspicious days.
-On the other hand, it imparts a glow to the skin due to dye like effect and acts as a natural antiseptic.
+It imparts a glow to the skin due to its dye property and acts as a natural antiseptic.

 As per Ayurveda, turmeric has many skins and other disease-healing properties.